How do contact lenses correct vision?

 - Soft contacts: These lenses are the most commonly prescribed type of contact lens.
 They are known for their comfort and ease of adaptability.
-These lenses are available in daily, fortnightly, and monthly disposables— extended wear options are also available.
+These lenses are available in daily, biweekly, and monthly disposables— extended wear options are also available.

 - Rigid gas permeable contacts (RGP): These lenses are also known as ‘hard lenses’.
 They provide clear vision for many complex vision conditions.
 Their high oxygen permeability decreases the risk of eye infections.
 These lenses may take a bit longer to adjust to when compared to soft lenses.

 - Toric lenses: Used for people with astigmatism, these lenses can be prescribed with a standard design for most common optical powers, or specially customized if required.